How to Dispose of Sand from Pool Filter: The Essential Guide

 Whether you’ve heard the phrase “c” or “backwash a pool,” both mean reversing the circulation of water in your filter to remove impurities.
 Pool water goes through your D.E. filter or sand filter, leaving behind dirt, oils, and other particles caught in the media—either D.E. powder or sand—when it passes through it.

 As time progresses, the filter medium will get clogged as water only moves in one direction, reducing your filter’s effectiveness.
 You backwash a pool by sending water backward through the filter and out the waste or drain port.
-All debris trapped in the filter is forced to dislodge during this process, so you can remove it and return your filtration system to normal function.

 How to Dispose of Sand from Pool Filter?